LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## Create an EC2 instance with Python Boto3

 The script uses boto3 package instead of cli commands.
+Names of some of the methods and parameters can vary but they achived the same goal.
+Group name, key name and instance name have an appendix **'-2'**

-Names of methods and parameters varyThe code is as follows:
+The code is as follows:
 ```
 import  boto3  as  bt
 import  os